enchik0reo/script-executor/README.md

 $ docker-compose up --build
 ```
-- Go to http://localhost:3003/ and try app
+- Go to http://localhost:3003/ and try web app
+- Go to http://localhost:8008/swagger/index.html and try swagger

 To terminate service, the application uses `SIGTERM` signal (use Ctrl+C)